June 2022 was when the first reading of Bill C-26 was done in parliament. The full title of the Bill is:

 There is a full-scale global cyber war ongoing right now and it is not a matter of “if”, but “when” any given organization is breached.
 How well they are prepared will determine their continued viability as an entity.
 It’s like being told that a hurricane is coming and everybody needs to board up their homes.
 Whether or not it’s possible with the resources, time and skills at hand, remains to be seen for many.

 However the onus is left on organizations to figure it out in very short order, and there is a massive shortage in staff with sufficient capabilities in the market.
-This is where a company like Arctic Wolf comes in and addresses all of the requirements of bill C-26 in a very short period of time.
-I’ll write another article that describes in detail how they do it, but in the meantime, have a look here.
+This is where an external company that focuses on cybersecurity can comes in and addresses all of the requirements of bill C-26 in a short period of time.
+I’ll write another article that describes in detail how they can do it, but in the meantime, have a look here.